Chaldene/pancam/To-Do.md

 * Guareenteed way to distinguish between WAC and HRC CRs with just TM
 * Logging to also stream to console if errors but otherwise ignore
 * Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.
+* Make H&S extract from SWIS TB compatible with H&S Checker written
+* Is it possible to heavily compress raw data
+* Make PSU Log